Tusko/vimeo-private-downloader/README.md

 ## Combine and convert

-To combine and convert video/audio parts to `mp4` file run in terminal `vimeo-combine.sh` and enjoy!
+To combine and convert video/audio parts to `mp4` file run in terminal `sh vimeo-combine.sh` and enjoy!

 ### Contributors